linhpham199/status-pages/README.md

 ##### `azureReducer.js`

 I came up with some options for data structure of Azure data in store and I should decide which one is the best option.
 After some consideration, I decided to have the services and regions as 2 different arrays, and another array is errors array which is used to store error objects (if there is any).
-With this solutions, it is easy to add new services or new regions and also, easy to render for the view.
+With this solution, it is easy to add new services or new regions and also, easy to render for the view.

 ```javascript
 import { ActionTypes, AzureRegions, AzureServices } from '../constants'